ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 days after killing, during which time it
 should be slightly sprinkled wtth powdered
 saltpeter, which removes all the surface-blood,
-Ae, leaving the meat fresh and clean.
+&amp;c., leaving the meat fresh and clean.
 Some
 omit boiling the pickle, and find it to answer
 well, though the operation of boiling purifies
-the pickle by throwing ofl the dirt always to
+the pickle by throwing off the dirt always to
 be found in salt and sugar.
 If this recipe is
 properly tried, it will never be abandoned.
 There is none that surpass it, if so good